ArcticLatent/ArcticDownloader-lin/README.md

 model variants (and their auxiliary files) for the GPU VRAM and system RAM they have on hand.
 Viewers of the accompanying tutorial series can pick a “master model”, choose their GPU VRAM + RAM tiers, point the app at their ComfyUI install, and let the app grab the curated artifacts from Hugging Face into the correct `ComfyUI/models/*` subfolders.
+Downloads are filtered by the VRAM tier selected in-app, while RAM-sensitive artifacts can be gated per tier so lower-memory machines only receive the assets they can realistically run.

 ## Current Status

-This repository currently contains the project scaffolding:
+This repository currently contains:

-- Rust GTK/libadwaita application shell with GPU VRAM and system RAM selectors plus placeholder actions.
+- A Rust GTK/libadwaita application with GPU VRAM and system RAM selectors, per-tier legends, and artifact download progress.
-- Async services for future download management and catalog handling.
+- Async download services that place master-model artifacts inside dedicated folders (`ComfyUI/models/<category>/<model_id>/…`) and LoRA assets inside family-normalised subdirectories (`ComfyUI/models/loras/<family_slug>/…`).
+- Optional Civitai API integration for LoRA previews, trigger words, creator attribution, and authenticated downloads (with clear guidance when a token is missing).
-- A versioned catalog template (`data/catalog.json`) describing master models, variants, artifacts, and ComfyUI destination categories.
+- A versioned catalog template (`data/catalog.json`) describing master models, variants, “always-on” assets, and target categories with optional RAM tier requirements.
 - A Flatpak manifest targeting `org.gnome.Platform//49` (see `flatpak/dev.wknd.ArcticDownloader.yaml`).

 ## Repository Layout